Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Register with Currency Partners online

-Bank Accounts and Cash Management
+Cash Management accounts

 Ask their friendly Client Services team for more information and assistance with opening the bank account that is right for you